 The gorgeous whitewashed resort town of Assilah feels like somewhere on a Greek island, but the tapas and paella on the Spanish menus in the restaurants and the wrought-iron windows on the white houses are but a few reminders that the town was Spanish territory for a long time.
-Assilah is an easy and hassle-free introduction to Morocco and, with a good selection of budget hotels and restaurants, and a burgeoning art scene, the town has become a favourite stop on the traveller’s trail of the North Atlantic coast.
+Assilah is an easy and hassle-free introduction to Morocco and, with a good selection of budget hotels and restaurants plus a burgeoning art scene, the town has become a favourite stop on the traveller’s trail of the North Atlantic coast.

-The town’s mayor lives in the picturesque medina and has vowed to make it as clean as Switzerland.
 The old medina has been seriously gentrified in the last few years as more and more houses have been bought by affluent Moroccans and Europeans, mainly Spanish.
 The town is sleepy for most of the year, but in the summer months the population grows from 12,000 to 110,000, when Moroccan families descend here, as elsewhere along the coast.
 The small town is then completely overrun, the beaches are packed and the touts come out in force.
 The best time to visit is in spring or autumn when the weather is still pleasant but the crowds are gone.